 When it comes to filing your income taxes, your marital status on December 31st is your marital status for the entire year.
-In other words, waiting until the New Year to file for divorce allows spouses who prefer to file jointly to do so for the previous year's taxes.
-Additionally, plenty of Americans wait until after the New Year to file for divorce so that they are able to use their tax refunds toward divorce-related expenses like attorney fees or do-it-yourself divorce products and divorce filing fees charged by the court clerk's office when the case is filed.
+Waiting until the New Year to file for divorce allows spouses who prefer to file jointly to do so for the previous year's taxes.
+Additionally, Americans who receive tax refunds are able to use those funds toward divorce-related expenses like court filing fees, unless a fee waiver is granted, and relocation costs when a spouse moves out.

 January 1, 1970: California becomes the first state to offer a no-fault divorce option.
 The governor at the time, future President Ronald Reagan, would later call his decision to sign California's no-fault bill into law one of the biggest mistakes of his political career.
 Reagan was also the first divorced president in U.S. history.
 He and actress Jane Wyman divorced in 1943.

 December 8, 2004: The first gay divorce in the U.S. granted in Suffolk County, Massachusetts by a male couple who married on May 22, 2004, five days after Massachusetts became the first U.S. state to legalize same-sex marriage

 August 22, 2014: Florida couple, Keith Hinson and Michelle Knight, post their infamous "divorce selfie."

 © 2024 Pro Se Planning, Inc. All rights reserved.